 People who routinely have to face anxiety and stress are more prone to develop trigger points in their muscles.
-According to a concept, these people usually tend to clench their muscles, thus muscles have to suffer from a repetitive strain.
-This effect causes muscles more susceptible to develop trigger points.
+According to a concept, these people usually tend to clench their muscles, and thus muscles have to suffer from repetitive strain.
+This effect makes muscles more susceptible to develop trigger points.

 Lack of Activity

-Lack of activity for example in case of a broken vertebral bone also may lead to the development of trigger points within the muscles which lead to myofascial pain.
+Lack of activity for example in case of a broken vertebral bone also may lead to the development of trigger points within the muscles, which leads to myofascial pain.

 Other contributing factors towards myofascial back pain are:

-- Any painful or inflammatory condition to back
+- Any painful or inflammatory condition affecting the back.

 Treatment for Myofascial Back Pain

 This type of pain syndrome demands a multidisciplinary treatment approach.
-Many therapists combine medicines with other therapies that help in lessening muscle stiffness and pain.
+Many therapists combine pain medications with muscle relaxants and other therapies that help in lessening muscle stiffness and pain.
 But there are also natural and non-invasive ways to reduce it, which may help even in cases of chronic myofascial pain without the need to rely on other pain relievers.

 Home Remedies to Correct Myofascial Back Pain

-There are many remedies you can do easily at home to lessen your pain and improve the standard of your life.
+There are many self-help remedies you can easily do yourself to lessen your pain and improve your quality of life.
+Some options include:

 - Arrange a better and comfortable chair for your workplace that provides sufficient support for your spine and mind your posture while sitting down for long periods of time.

 - Adjust the height of your computer table properly so that your computer screen falls in front of your natural gaze.

-- Use a firm mattress for sleeping, not too hard or too much soft.
+- Use a firm mattress for sleeping, that is not too hard, but not too soft either.

-- Sleep in the proper position.
-Do not sleep on your stomach.
-If you are habitual of sleeping on your one side, keep a pillow between both of your legs.
+- Do not sleep on your stomach.
+If you tend to sleep on one side, keep a pillow between both of your legs.

 - Try to do Pilates, yoga or another stretching type of work out.

-- Always wear a back support belt while doing heavy weight lifting
+- Always wear a back support belt while lifting heavy weights.

-- Take regular exercise after taking proper advice from your doctor.
+- Regularly perform exercises after following advice from your doctor.

-- If you are living a stressful life, consult a mental health professional to lessen the level of stress and anxiety.
+- If you are living a stressful life, consult a mental health professional to try and lessen the levels of stress and anxiety.

-- Use hot fomentation to lessen muscle inflammation
+- You can also use hot fomentation to lessen muscle inflammation.

 - Trigger point pressure release.